rustygoldcoin/firebug/README.md

 2. Run `composer install`

+### Enable FireBug

+For performance reasons, firebug is initially disabled and needs enabled in order to use it.
+Here's how:

+    $fireBug = Fire\Bug::get();
+    $fireBug->enable();

+**FireBug Timer**

+Once FireBug is enabled, it will start a timer that will report how much time it takes to load your page and return your request.
+Keep in mind, that times are determined by when you enable FireBug.

 ### Render FireBug

 Once you've installed FireBug, it's time to output it somewhere in your HTML.